 1. Arduino MKR Series IoT Boards

 Arduino, the most used and most popular board for electronics development has killed it with its MKR family board.
-Arduino has launched 5 new development kit with in-built connectivity to ease the development of connected hardware product.
-These includes Arduino MKR 1400 with cellular, Arduino MKR Fox 1200 with SigFox, Arduino MKR WAN 1300 with LoRA, Arduino MKR WIFI 1010 with Wifi and Arduino MKR NB 1500 with NBIoT.
+Arduino has launched 5 new development kits with in-built connectivity to ease the development of connected hardware products.
+These include Arduino MKR 1400 with cellular, Arduino MKR Fox 1200 with SigFox, Arduino MKR WAN 1300 with LoRA, Arduino MKR WIFI 1010 with Wifi and Arduino MKR NB 1500 with NB-IoT.

 Other Notable Boards for IoT development Apart From Top 10 IoT Development Boards –

-Apart from above listed boards there are other companies building really good development boards for IoT applications.
+Apart from the above-listed boards, there are other companies building really good development boards for IoT applications.
 Some of the notable boards are –

 This is an opinion post by the author based on his evaluation of various IoT development boards for prototyping.
 Stay tuned for more such articles!